-Jacob Fairless Nicholson is a doctoral candidate at the Department of Geography, King’s College London funded by the AHRC London Arts and Humanities Partnership.
-Previously Jacob completed an undergraduate degree in geography at King’s and a MSc in Urban Studies at University College London.
+Jacob Fairless Nicholson is a PhD student in the Department of Geography, funded by the Arts and Humanities Research Council (AHRC) London Arts and Humanities Partnership.
+Previously, Jacob completed an undergraduate degree in geography at King’s and a MSc in Urban Studies at University College London.

 Thesis title: 'A cultural and historical geography of informal and alternative Black education spaces in London, 1969-1983'